How to file a complaint in consumer court?

 What are the powers of consumer courts?

 Yes.
 If a person is aggrieved by the order made by the lower court he may prefer an appeal against such order from a higher court.
-The State commission may admit the appeal filed by an appellant within 30 days from the order of District Forum or if it is satisfied that there were sufficient reasons for not filing an appeal within that period.
-The appeal against the order of District Forum by the State commission will be entertained only after the appellant has deposited in the prescribed manner 50% of the amount or amount of Rs.25000/- whichever is less.
+The State Commission may admit the appeal filed by an appellant within 30 days from the order of the District Commission or if it is satisfied that there were sufficient reasons for not filing an appeal within that period.
+The appeal against the order of the District Commission by the State Commission will be entertained only after the appellant has deposited in a prescribed manner 50% of the amount or amount of Rs.25000/- whichever is less.

-Limitation Period: The consumer protection act provides a limitation period of two years from the date of cause of action.
-In special cases, if the forum is satisfied with the reasons for the delay, it may condone the delay.
+Limitation Period: The Consumer Protection Act provides a limitation period of two years from the date of cause of action.
+In special cases, if the commission is satisfied with the reasons for the delay, it may condone the delay.

 Related articles: